atique-shahriar/Object-Detection-Alarm-System-Digital-Electronics/README.md

 # Object-Detection-Alarm-System-Digital-Electronics
-This is our Tinkarcad Circuit for Object Detection Alarm System.
+This is our Project for Object Detection Alarm System.
 Enjoy it!